dbrady/refdox/til.md

 * `man re_format 7` - The full man page documentation for POSIX Regular
   Expressions

+## Disk Usage Quick and Easy
+* `du -hs ./*` - Don't use man du and then use -d 1 to trim depth, that ONLY gives you disk usage one layer deep. -s will SUM up the disk space used, and passing ./* means sum up the space for EACH folder involved.
+The -h is just there to provide human-friendly output (e.g. 700M or 4.1G)

 ## Emacs
 * `M-x package-refresh-contents` - This is `apt-get update` for MELPA.
 Use this when `package-install` tells you a package is present but running it fails